mkmat/ETH-Computational-Thinking-Labs/README.md

 ## Classroom assignments<a name="assignments"></a>

  You will receive an invitation for each assignment by email.
-Accept the assignment as a member of your group.
-Upon acceptance, you will find a new directory in your personal GitHub account.
+Accept the assignment and choose from the existing groups, if you'd like any of the existing groups, or create a new group.
+Upon acceptance, you will find a new repository in your personal GitHub account.
 See below if you don't have a GitHub account yet.

 ### Classroom assignments in [vscode](#vscode)